 You know about the M&Ms store in Times Square, we’ve told you where to get some of the best chocolate-covered donuts in the state, and we’ve even spilled the (chocolate) beans on where to find world-winning chocolate in the Catskills, but there’s even more to New York’s chocolate scene than what we’ve already shared.
-You can have some pretty unique chocolate adventures in New York State, and we’ve rounded up some of our favorites—just in time for World Chocolate Day on July 7.
+You can have some pretty unique chocolate adventures in New York State, and we’ve rounded up some of our favorites.

 Photo Credit: Corning & Southern Finger Lakes

 A whole trail dedicated to where you can find chocolate in Corning proves that there’s more to the town than just glass (though the glass is pretty cool).
 More than 30 restaurants participate in the self-guided trail.
 You can find some exciting offerings from the chocolate pâté at Three Birds Restaurant and the Nutter Butter peanut butter chocolate ribbon pie at Donna’s Restaurant to a Steuben Bar Chocolate Martini at the Radisson Hotel Corning and the chocolate and mimosa pairings at the Source.